 Pollination and Fruiting Habit of Non-Bearing Cherry Trees

 Lastly, although sour cherry trees don’t require one, sweet cherry trees do need a pollinating source nearby.
 When cherry tree blossoms, but no fruit appears, it’s a good indication that poor pollination is occurring.
-To minimize the distance a bee travels to pollinate, plant your co-pollinizers no farther away than 100 feet.
+To minimize the distance a bee travels to pollinate, plant your co-pollinizers no farther away than 100 feet (30.5 m.).

 When your cherry tree blossoms but no fruit appears, it may also be due to its fruiting habit.
 Fruiting habit may relate to simple maturity.
 The cherry tree, whether sweet or sour, needs several years of growth before it is mature enough to fruit.
 The cherry tree may also be susceptible to biennial bearing, wherein the tree flowers every other year.

 The lack of fruit from your cherry trees may result from one or more of the above.
 The cherry tree may not bear fruit at all if even one of these conditions is not met.
 As a cherry tree orchardist, it’s up to you to dictate and control conditions most advantageous to fruit production.